PencilCode/reference/src/render/turtle/speed.html.md

 <h3>Default Speed</h3>

 The starting default speed for turtles is one move per second.
-The program below does not specify a speed, so the turtle moves at a regular turtle pace, taking one second to draw each dot, and another second to move forward each time.
+The program below does not specify a speed, so it takes on second to draw each dot, and one second to move forward each time.
-Since the program repeats two motions 8 times, the turtle takes 8&times;2=16 seoncds total to complete its animation.
+Since the program repeats two motions 8 times, the turtle takes 8&times;2=16 seconds total to complete its animation.

 <pre class="examp">
 for [1..8]